Indyandie/mesa/README.md

 ## Proposal

-A __table fence__ is a sequence of at least 3 consecutive commas `,`.
+A __table fence__ is a sequence of 3 consecutive commas `,`.
 A __table__ begins with a __table fence__, preceded by no spaces.

 [rfc4180]: https://datatracker.ietf.org/doc/html/rfc4180z
-The contents of a __table__ follow the [csv format][rfc4180] guidelines with some significant differences.
+The contents of a __table__ follow the [CSV Format][rfc4180] guidelines the following differences:
 - Trailing spaces are not considered part of a field and should be ignored.
 - The first record is always the header line, the `<thead>`.

 A comma `,` or pipe `|` character can be used to separate fields.
 To include a delimier (comma `,` or pipe `|`) as character in a field enclose the entire field in double-quotes `"`.

-> A delimiter must be used consistently per row (record).
+> Delimiters must be used consistently per row (record).

 Inline markdown is supported on individual fields.
-Block elements could potentially be supported inside of fields enclosed with double-quotes.
+This allows the possibility of block elements inside of cells enclosed with double-quotes.

 The closing __table fence__ may be preceded by up to 3 spaces of indentation, and may be followed only by spaces or tabs, which are ignored.